Kerry raises detained Ethiopian bloggers with PM

 ADDIS ABABA U.S. Secretary of State John Kerry said he had raised concerns about Ethiopia's detention of six bloggers and three journalists during a meeting with the country's prime minister on Thursday.

-The bloggers - part of a group called Zone 9 that has published articles and appeals criticizing government policies - and the local journalists were arrested last week and accused of attempting to incite violence.
+The bloggers - part of a group called Zone 9 that has published articles and appeals criticising government policies - and the local journalists were arrested last week and accused with attempting to incite violence.

 Rights groups have taken to Twitter and other websites calling for their release and accused the government of trying to silence critics.